DemandPeripherals/dpdaemon/drivers/tts/readme.txt

 EXAMPLES
-Watch the state transitions as you speak a phrase using the slt voice. edcat tts status & edset tts voice awb edset tts speak To be, or not to be.
+Watch the state transitions as you speak a phrase using the slt voice. dpdcat tts status & dpdset tts voice awb dpdset tts speak To be, or not to be.
 That is the question.